felixlopz/hubrise-test-task/content/apps/popina/en/overview.md

 ## Description

-Popina is an iPAD cash register for restaurants, bars and bakeries.
+Popina is an iPad EPOS for restaurants, bars and bakeries.
 Simple and intuitive to use, Popina is complemented with an operations management system and a number of accessories that help enrich the user and the customer experience.

 Popipa can be supplemented with several complementary solutions:
 - PopDisplay: Self ordering kiosks for customers to order and pay autonomously.
 - PopFid: A customer loyalty program.
 - PopOrder: An online ordering solution.
-- PopLive: A mobile app you can use to view your restaurant data in real time from your smartphone.
+- PopLive: A mobile app to view restaurant data in real time from a smartphone.

 Popina complies with the 2018 French Anti-Fraud Act.